-When it comes to its potential as a market for internet-based services, the numbers seem to bear great promises for Indonesian market.
-Internet users in the country had exceeded 100 million users, with over 326 million mobile subscription —or roughly 126 per cent of its population.
+When it comes to its potential as a market for internet-based services, the numbers seem to bear great promise for the Indonesian market.
+Internet users in the country had exceeded 100 million users, with over 326 million mobile subscribers — or roughly 126 per cent of its population.

-But Indonesia remains a challenging market for fintech industry to grow with only 36 per cent of adults in the country have an account at formal financial institutions.
-The consumer behaviour also reflected this challenge as 44 per cent of people would rather borrow money from friends and families (instead of financial institutions) and only nine per cent use credit cards for payments.
+But Indonesia remains a challenging market for the fintech industry to grow with only 36 per cent of adults in the country having an account at formal financial institutions.
+The consumer behaviour also reflected this challenge: 44 per cent of people would rather borrow money from friends and relatives (instead of financial institutions), and only nine per cent use credit cards for payments.

-In November 2016, the Indonesian government through the Central Bank had launched Regulation on Payments Transaction Processing to provide legal assurance for new and existing payments business activities.
-It has also created a Fintech Office which work also includes capacity building and regulatory sandbox implementation.
+In November 2016, the Indonesian government, through the Central Bank, had launched Regulation on Payments Transaction Processing to provide legal assurance for new and existing payments business activities.
+It has also created a Fintech Office, whose work also includes capacity building and regulatory sandbox implementation.

 So how did the fintech sector fare in Indonesia in 2016?